inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 **At init time:**

 - The root document (`docUrl`) is always allowlisted.
-- If the root document is a folder (has a `docs[]` array of `DocLink` entries), all direct children are allowlisted.
-This makes transitive consent work naturally — opening a folder grants access to its contents.
+- All automerge URLs found in the root document's content are allowlisted (skipping the `@patchwork` metadata key), provided they are not on the denylist and do not dynamically resolve to sensitive document types.
-- A change watcher on the root document adds newly-linked children as they appear.
+- A change watcher on the root document adds newly-linked URLs as they appear, subject to the same denylist checks.

 **At runtime:**

-- **User navigation:** When the iframe requests navigation to a non-allowlisted document via `onOpenDocument`, the host looks up the document's title and type, then prompts the user for approval.
+- **User navigation:** When the iframe requests navigation to a non-allowlisted document via `onOpenDocument`, the host first checks the denylist (blocking unconditionally if denylisted), then dynamically checks for sensitive document types, and finally looks up the document's title and type and prompts the user for approval.
 Navigation proceeds only if the user approves.
 - **Explicit access requests:** The iframe can call `requestDocumentAccess(url)` via RPC to request access to a document without navigating.
-The same user prompt flow applies.
+The same denylist check and user prompt flow applies.
-- **Iframe-created documents:** Documents created inside the iframe via `repo.create()` are automatically added to the allowlist, since `create()` always generates a new document ID and cannot be used to access existing documents.
+- **Iframe-created documents:** Documents created inside the iframe via `repo.create()` are automatically added to the allowlist, provided they are not on the denylist.
+Since `create()` always generates a new document ID, it cannot collide with denylisted documents, but the check is included as defense in depth.

 #### How this addresses the security vectors

 **Vector 1 — document IDs provided by the host:** The allowlist ensures that only the root document and its direct children (for folders) are shared.
 Other document IDs that might leak through host→iframe channels (e.g., `suggestedImportUrl` in document content, section 13) are useless because the intermediary blocks sync requests for non-allowlisted documents.
+The denylist provides an additional layer: even if a sensitive document ID somehow reaches the allowlist (e.g., written into document content by a malicious tool), the denylist prevents it from syncing.
 This neutralizes the tool-on-tool attack chain described in section 13 even without removing `suggestedImportUrl`.

 **Vector 3 — hard-coded document IDs in tool source:** A tool with a hard-coded AutomergeUrl cannot sync that document through the intermediary — it will receive `doc-unavailable`.
+If the hard-coded URL points to a tool source document, it is also explicitly denylisted.
 This prevents the exfiltration-by-sync attack (write stolen data to a hard-coded document, exfiltrate via sync to a remote peer).

 **Vector 4 — brute force discovery:** Any `repo.find()` call for a document not on the allowlist is blocked by the intermediary.
 Brute force is no longer a concern regardless of throttling.

 **Vector 2 — documents provided by the user:** User-initiated access (navigation, future drag-and-drop) goes through the allowlist expansion flow.
 For navigation to non-allowlisted documents, the user is prompted.
+For denylisted documents (account doc, module settings, tool source code), access is blocked unconditionally — even if the user explicitly tries to open them in a tool.
 This is the only case where the allowlist adds friction, and it's appropriate — the user should know when a tool is accessing documents beyond what it was given.

 ### Security notes

 The intermediary repo does not prevent the iframe from _discovering_ document IDs (e.g., from `suggestedImportUrl` fields in synced documents).
 It prevents the iframe from _using_ those IDs to sync documents.
-This is defense in depth — even if other protections (source rewriting, package URL mapping) fail to hide a document ID, the allowlist prevents unauthorized access.
+This is defense in depth — even if other protections (source rewriting, package URL mapping) fail to hide a document ID, the allowlist prevents unauthorized access and the denylist prevents access to sensitive documents.

-Documents created inside the iframe are auto-allowlisted without user approval.
+Documents created inside the iframe are auto-allowlisted without user approval, provided they are not denylisted.
 This is safe because `repo.create()` generates a fresh document ID — it cannot be used to access an existing document.
 The auto-allowlisting ensures that tools which create documents (e.g., creating a new note in the space tool) work without interruption.

+The denylist is populated asynchronously, but the most critical entries (account doc URL, module settings URLs) are added synchronously before any awaits.
+Tool/package documents are also not on the allowlist to begin with (they live under the `@patchwork` key which is skipped by `collectAutomergeUrls`), so the denylist is defense-in-depth rather than the sole barrier.
+The dynamic `checkAndDenylistIfSensitive` check catches the case where a tool writes a branches or module-settings URL into document content to try to get it allowlisted.

 ## 6. Loading Tool Code Without Network Access